Penders5/RepositoryPythonPractice/README.md

 # RepositoryPythonPractice
-Use this to practice coding in pytthon
+Use this to practice coding in python